Destination wedding planning advice with Beth Helmstetter

 Paperless Post BlogWedding > Destination wedding planning advice with Beth Helmstetter

 So you are thinking about going a little further afield to tie the knot?
 Inviting your guests to spend a few days in paradise with you is as dreamy as it gets—if you can nail the logistics.
-We sat down with Beth Helmstetter, the founder and Creative Director of Beth Helmstetter Events, a full-service event design and production studio that focuses on multi-day weddings throughout the world to get the scoop on what know before you start sending out all those invitations.
+We sat down with Beth Helmstetter, the founder and Creative Director of Beth Helmstetter Events, a full-service event design and production studio that focuses on multi-day weddings throughout the world to get the scoop on what to know before you start sending out all your destination wedding invitations.
 Known for her intimate and collaborative take on weddings, and recognized as one of the best planners in the world by Harper’s BAZAAR, Martha Stewart Weddings, and Travel & Leisure, we knew she’d have advice on everything from the save the date to the wedding welcome bag.

 For our couples, the guest experience is increasingly more important to them, as their wedding is viewed as a time to reconnect, reflect, and create new memories together.
 Typically, our couples opt for a 4-day wedding celebration, with pre-arranged activities for their guests.
 This time frame, particularly for destination weddings, allows guests to arrive relaxed and settle into the celebration with ease.

-With so many things happening at once, couples can sometimes feel like their wedding day was a blur.
+With so many things happening at once, couples can sometimes feel like their wedding day is a blur.
 Extending the length of a wedding celebration means more opportunities for relaxation and meaningful time spent with one another, rather than feeling rushed.
 Weddings are the perfect environment to make new memories, and a weekend allows guests to linger in those moments.

-Using a wedding planner
+2. Hire a wedding planner

 Wedding planning is a full-time job, and for couples who lead busy professional lives, this kind of support is critical.
 For destination weddings, there is an added layer of consideration to ensure smooth transitions for guests; accommodations, transport, travel, activities, and meals.
 It’s certainly advantageous to hire an experienced planner who understands the local culture and logistical demands.